Maguire explains Johnson goal gesture

 The 32-year-old forward ran to Johnson to celebrate the first goal of his hat-trick, as he punished his old club.

-Maguire joined Lincoln after his release by the Wearsiders last summer.
+Maguire joined Lincoln after his release by the Black Cats last summer.

 "You could probably say it was a little bit personal, with how my time here ended," he told BBC Radio Lincolnshire.